EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I was learning about the DOM.
 * Challenges you faced - some quiz challenges
 * Tasks for tomorrow - Continue course.

+## Day 98

+* Project you are working on - Udacity front end nano degree (Javascript).
+* Progress today - Today I learnt about how to manipulate DOM elements with JavaScript.
+* Challenges you faced - some quiz challenges
+* Tasks for tomorrow - Continue course.